Alternate Level of Care (ALC)

 Discontinuing Alternate Level of Care (ALC), reverting to Acute Level of Care status

-It is also possible to edit the Level of Care for a patient directly from inpatient lists.
+It is also possible to review the Level of Care for a patient directly from inpatient lists.
 Use or add the "Level of Care [34010802 ]" list column (see Patient Lists) to a patient list (or copy "++ AHD IP RAPID ROUNDS CORE TEMPLATE" template which contains this block).
-Double-clicking on the Level of Care column for a patient list row will activate a pop-up editor for immediate adjustments to the ALC status.
+Double-clicking on the Level of Care column for a patient list row will activate a pop-up report with information about current level of care status, all prior changes and assessments done by transition planning staff.
+There are links to ALC definitions as well as a link that will open the chart to an orders activity so that an "Initate ALC" or "Patient Status" order can be entered.
 This is most useful when making adjustments during Rapid Rounds or other transition planning activities.